mwk0614/SB3R_DCA/README.md

 # SB3R_DCA
 Implemention of a paper DCA (Deep Cross-modality Adaptation via Semantics Preserving Adversarial Learning for Sketch-based 3D Shape Retrieval)
+- Now Just for SHREC 13' dataset
+- Will be updated for SHREC 14' dataset

 # Environment
 - pytorch v1.8.1